qLb/Archibald/README.md

-# Linen - A Starter Theme for Ghost
+# Archibald - An Open Source Ghost Theme with SASS and grunt support fo robust development

-**Get started making great Ghost themes with Linen!**
+**Getting started!**

 This is a *starter theme* for Ghost, and is not intended to be used as-is on any site or blog.

-Linen is a sensible collection of default styles and templates that can be mixed, matched, removed or refactored to create a unique Ghost theme.
+Archibald is a complementary up to date clone of Casper default styles and templates that can be mixed, matched, removed or refactored to create a unique Ghost themes.

-Linen is created and maintained by *[Theme Spectre](http://themespectre.com/linen)*
+Archibald is created and maintained by *CONNECTOME*

 ## Installation

-(More detailed installation instructions coming soon, I promise)
+(More detailed installation instructions coming soon.)

 ### Prerequisites